simonra/Utilities/Kafka/KeyValueApi/README.md

 </details>

-If you don't care for using this API to add data, you can also point it to pretty much any Kafka topic where the key and value can be read as strings, and it will strip any leading kafka schema magic bytes if present and happily serve it out as string.
+If you don't care for using this API to add data, you can also point it to pretty much any Kafka topic where the key and value can be read as strings.
+It will strip any leading [Kafka schema magic bytes](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#wire-format) preceding the data if present, and happily serve it out as string.

 ## Why

-Primarily to illustrate that it's fairly trivial to get a distributed key value store up and running if you've got a kafka cluster laying around.
+Primarily to illustrate that it's fairly trivial to get a distributed key value store up and running if you've got a Kafka cluster laying around.

 However, I also wanted to play around with encryption, and file storage, and challenge myself to see how simple I could make it.